-The LandTec meter reads the percentage by volume of methane (CH4), oxygen (O2), and carbon dioxide (CO2).
-Typical concentrations of these parameters recorded at other landfills sites are: CH4 (30 to 60%), CO2 (20 to 50%), and O2 (<2%).
+The LandTec meter reads the percentage by volume of methane (CH_4), oxygen (O_2), and carbon dioxide (CO_2).
+Typical concentrations of these parameters recorded at other landfills sites are: CH_4 (30 to 60%), CO_2 (20 to 50%), and O_2 (<2%).
 The results on Table 5.2 are generally within or below the typical concentrations.
-The CH4 results from the LandTec meter generally corresponded to the combustible gas readings observed using the MSA meter.
+The CH_4 results from the LandTec meter generally corresponded to the combustible gas readings observed using the MSA meter.
 As such, monitoring with both the MSA meter and the LandTec meter was not needed, and discontinued per MPCA approval.

 Figures 5.2 through 5.7 show the percent combustible gas vs. time graphs for GP1 through GP6, respectively.
-Data were collected from the MSA meter from 1995 to January 2001.
-Data after January 2001 were collected using the LandTec meter.
-Over the 10 years that combustible gas has been monitored at the Site, no clear Site-wide trend has emerged.
+Data was collected from the MSA meter from 1995 to January 2001.
+Data after January 2001 was collected using the LandTec meter.
+Since combustible gas monitoring began at the Site, no clear Site-wide trend has emerged.

-Each probe was also monitored for positive pressure using the Land Tec meter (accurate to 0.1 inch of $H_2O$ ).
-Pressure readings were between 0.0 inch of $H_2O$ and 0.1 inch of $H_2O$ at all locations.
+Each probe was also monitored for positive pressure using the Land Tec meter (accurate to 0.1 inch of H_2O).
+Pressure readings were between 0.0 inch of H_2O and 0.1 inch of H_2O at all locations.
 The lack of appreciable pressure observed at the gas probes indicates that the passive gas venting system is relieving any potential pressure build-up from combustible gas generation.
 Off-cap monitoring should be conducted in the areas of future development prior to any construction.